/

 The ‘Bridgerton’ star is slaying the red carpet, and we should be paying attention.

-Bridgerton fans are only weeks away from getting new episodes of their favourite show, but their season 3 leading lady is already serving the people — at least on the red carpet, that is.
-We’re calling it: Nicola Coughlan is a fashion icon in the making.
+Bridgerton fans are only days away from getting new episodes of their favourite show, but their season 3 leading lady is already serving the people — at least on the red carpet, that is.
+It’s clear: Nicola Coughlan is in her fashion era.

 Coughlan is the star of the third season of the hit Netflix series, Bridgerton, playing one half of the season’s OTP #Polin.
 While having starred in other popular series like Derry Girls (IYKYK) and the newly-released Big Mood, it’s her role as wallflower Penelope Featherington for the past two seasons that has really catapulted the Irish actress into superstardom.